 Non-Invasive Glucose Monitoring

 The International Diabetic Federation, in its 10th edition 2021, gave quite a shocking revelation that approximately 537 million adults aged 20-79 years are living with diabetes.
-And about 1 in 2 (240 million) adults living undiagnosed diabetes.
-Among the available diagnostic methods hospitals and patients use is to prick their fingers and test in portable POCT/labs devices.
+And about 1 in 2 (240 million) adults live with undiagnosed diabetes.
+Among the available diagnostic methods hospitals and patients use is to prick their fingers and test in portable POCT/lab devices.
 The discomfort associated with the gradual punching has paved the way for many non-invasive measures for diagnosing diabetes.
 However, many questions remain to be answered about their accuracy and sensitivity.

-The blood glucose monitoring by non-invasive methods relies on detecting the blood glucose without punching/pricking/piercing the skin and its underlying tissues.
+Blood glucose monitoring by non-invasive methods relies on detecting the blood glucose without punching/pricking/piercing the skin and its underlying tissues.
 There are multiple methods for blood glucose detection non-invasively, divided into the optical, microwave, and electrochemical processes.
 As shown in the figure below.

 Tissue fluids such as saliva, sweat, tears, and Interstitial fluid are handy for glucose estimation.
 These fluids have been the sample for various electrochemical methods.